 “How numerous clinical and basic studies have contributed to establish the now widely accepted idea that adverse early life experiences can elicit profound effects on the development and function of the nervous system.”

-The hidden assumption of almost all of the cited references was that these distant causes could no longer be addressed.
-But aren’t such assumptions testable today?
+The hidden assumptions of almost all of the cited references were that these distant causes could no longer be addressed.
+Aren’t such assumptions testable today?

 As an example, the Discussion section posed the top nine “most pressing unanswered questions related to the neurobiological effects of early life trauma.”
 In line with the current paradigm, the reviewer assigned “Are the biological consequences of ELS [early life stress] reversible?” into the sixth position.

 If the current paradigm encouraged research into treatment of causes, there would probably already be plenty of evidence to demonstrate that directly reducing the source of damage would also reverse damaging effects.
 There would have been enough studies done so that the generalized question of reversibility wouldn’t be asked.